Last updated on:

 You don’t have to oil it before or after use, just try to do it once a month or adjust it based on the frequency that you use it.
 Overall, hooking it up is easy, and the safety features are great as well.

-While I would have liked to see a bigger warranty for that brad nailer, three years on a limited warranty is still over a thousand days for something to go wrong.
+While I would have liked to see a bigger warranty for that best brad nailer, three years on a limited warranty is still over a thousand days for something to go wrong.

 If you get use out of this like I think you will, I think you’ll put Dewalt through its paces long before you come close to that warranty expiration date.

 alternative: KIMO Cordless Brad Nailer and Stapler Kit

-In our brad nailer reviews, we weren’t expecting to go over a certain price point, but KIMO’s quality just can’t be contested or ignored, for that matter.
+In our best brad nailer reviews, we weren’t expecting to go over a certain price point, but KIMO’s quality just can’t be contested or ignored, for that matter.

 I want to kick things off by saying that their batteries are so powerful that they go through 1,000-cycle testing, so you get an average of two times more battery life than most other manufacturers.